Justia Lawyer Rating

 What is a Florida Land Trust?

 There are many benefits to using a Florida Land Trust to own real estate.
-The two most common are to maintain privacy and for asset protection.
+The two most common benefits of using a Florida Land Trust to own property are to maintain the privacy of the owner and for asset protection.
 Most people set up Florida Land Trusts incorrectly when it comes to asset protection and while they may protect their personal assets from the real estate, they forget about the bigger issue of protecting the real estate from their personal liabilities which are often a far bigger risk.

 Who can Create of Florida Land Trust?